gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 As before, to apply that you will need to click on the service, and then click the "Update service" button in the top-right.
 Choose the revision you have just created from the dropdown, scroll down, and click "Update".
 Then wait for it to deploy.

-## Signing in
+## Signing in to the live Beats app

+We should now be able to see the sign in page in th browser, which is served from the container.

-If you recall, we did not create a GitHub OAuth app prior to deploying this to ECS.
-That was because we did not know what its hostname would be at that point.
+But ... if you recall we did not create a GitHub OAuth app prior to deploying this.
+That was because we did not know what its hostname would be.
 We do now.
-So we need to create a new app.
-We'll use the hostname of the ALB (again, you might be using your own custom domain and so use that in its place).
+So we need to create a new app in GitHub.
+We'll use the hostname of the ALB (again, you might be using your own custom domain, in which case use that in its place below).

-You can create one from [this page](https://github.com/settings/applications/new).
+You can create a new app from [this page](https://github.com/settings/applications/new).
 Give it a name, set the homepage to `http://app-name.alb-12345.eu-west-2.elb.amazonaws.com` (of course actually use your hostname) and the authorization callback URL to the matching one e.g `http://app-name.alb-12345.eu-west-2.elb.amazonaws.com/oauth/callbacks/github`.
 Click the button.
 You will be shown its client ID.
 Click the button to _Generate a new client secret_.

-Copy both those values.
+Copy both of those values.

-Remember the task definition fetches them from SSM.
+The task definition fetches those two secret values from the Parameter Store.
 The path to them is the same.
-So we do not need to edit the task definition.
+So we do not need to edit the ECS task definition.
 Instead, we need to edit the value in SSM.
-So in the console, search for "Systems Manager".
+So ... in the console, search for "Systems Manager".
 Remember the "Parameter Store" is in there, in the left-hand menu.

-Click on `/staging/fly-live-beats/live-beats-github-client-id` (or whatever you called it in SSM), click on the "Edit" button, scroll down, and now paste in that value box at the bottom the _actual_ value you just got from GitHub (in place of the "placeholder" value currently there).
+Click on `/staging/fly-live-beats/live-beats-github-client-id` (or whatever you called it), click on the "Edit" button, scroll down, and now paste in that value box at the bottom the _actual_ value you just got from GitHub (in place of the "placeholder" value currently there).
 Save changes.

 Do the same for the client secret.
-So on `/staging/fly-live-beats/live-beats-github-client-secret` (or whatever you called it in SSM), click on the "Edit" button, scroll down, and now paste in that value box at the bottom the _actual_ value you just got from GitHub (in place of the "placeholder" value currently there).
+So on `/staging/fly-live-beats/live-beats-github-client-secret` (or whatever you called it), click on the "Edit" button, scroll down, and now paste in that value box at the bottom the _actual_ value you just got from GitHub (in place of the "placeholder" value currently there).
 Save changes.

-Great!
-Now we need another deployment of our task in order to force those new ones to be used, as of course ECS does not know we just changed them.
+Now we need another deployment of our task in order to force those new values to be used.
+ECS does not know we just changed them.

 Go back to the ECS console.
 Click on the service, on "Update service", and since we haven't changed anything, this time simply tick the box at the top to force a new deployment.
 Click the button at the bottom, and wait a few moments for that deployment to start.
 As usual you can check on its progress in the "Deployments and Events" tab.
-It should start the new task and then stop the old task, transitioning over.
+It should start the new task and then stop the old task, transitioning over:

 ![ECS deployments](img/ecs_deployments.jpeg)

-In the "Logs' tab you should see the ALB healthcheck requests being made and still continue to pass.
+In the "Logs' tab you should see the ALB healthcheck requests being made (in our case, to `/signin`) and still continue to pass.

-Switch over to your browser and reload the ALB hostname (or your equivalent).
+Switch over to your browser and reload the ALB's hostname (or your equivalent hostname).

-Since we set the `PHX_HOST` variable as that value, the WebSocket error should have gone away.
-It has!
+Since we set the `PHX_HOST` variable as that value in the task definition that should now be running, the WebSocket error should have gone away.

-And now we have provided a valid GitHub OAuth app client ID/secret, using the correct hostname, we should now be able to sign in:
+And now that we have provided a valid GitHub OAuth app client ID/secret (using the correct hostname) we should now be able to sign in too.

 It works! 🚀